aussieweb/tarpit/README.md

 You can change the class name and hidden field layout under "Settings" in the Admin Dashboard.
 You should avoid using words like "hide" or "hidden" in your hide class to make it harder for bots to identify.

+It's recommended that you also install the [GitHub Updater plugin](https://github.com/afragen/github-updater) to get automattic updates.

 ## Limitations